What is electronic money?

-It includes online money transfer businesses, which you can use to pay or receive money for goods and services.
+It includes online services like PayPal, Revolut, Tide, Wirecard and Skrill, which customers can use to pay or receive money for goods and services.
 The following guidance is for complaints about this kind of service.

 If you have a complaint about an online service you've used to pay or receive money for goods and services, we may be able to help.

 For example, we may be able to help if: